Jack-cky/SupermarketScanner/README.md

 <!-- SECTION 6 -->
 <a name="6"></a>

-## Improvement: Fine-Tuning with Images from Self-Checkout Counter
+## Fine-Tuning with Offline Images
 SupermarketScanner was initially trained using online images, which differ significantly from the environment in our specific use case.
 To enhance the system's ability to detect items on the self-checkout counter, we needed to incorporate images captured directly from the counter.
 We sacrificed transactions involving single products, as demonstrated in the previous section, to fine-tune the YOLO model.
 Meanwhile, we manually synthesised additional images with various rotations from those videos.
 The remaining six transaction samples were then used to evaluate the overall model performance.

 We are excited about the results, which show that the fine-tuned model significantly outperforms the initial version, demonstrating a higher capability to detect items on the table.
 As shown below, it can now correctly identify blueberries and eggs, which the initial model struggled to detect.
 However, the system still fails to identify overlapping items on the desk.
 This limitation arises because we did not expose the model to such scenarios during training and fine-tuning, making it understandable that the system struggles in these cases.
 This highlights an area for further improvement in the future.